tejuscs/ADBD-Labs/adb-scaling/adb-scaling.md

 As an administrator:
 1. Simulate a production workload using Swingbench load generator.
-2. Scale up the OCPUs in your autonomous database service through cloud console and observe effect on the workload performance.
+2. Scale up the OCPUs in your Autonomous AI Database service through cloud console and observe effect on the workload performance.
-3. Scale down the OCPUs in your autonomous database service through cloud console and observe effect on the workload performance.
+3. Scale down the OCPUs in your Autonomous AI Database service through cloud console and observe effect on the workload performance.

 ### Required Artifacts

 - An Oracle Cloud Infrastructure account.
 - A pre-provisioned instance of Oracle Developer Client image configured with Swingbench in an application subnet.
 Refer to the earlier lab, **Build Always On Applications**.
-- A pre-provisioned Autonomous Transaction Processing instance.
+- A pre-provisioned Autonomous AI Transaction Processing instance.
 Refer to the earlier lab, **Provisioning Databases**.
 - Successful completion of the earlier labs, **Configure a Development System** and **Build Always On Applications**.

 ## Task 1: Log in to the Oracle Cloud Developer image and start the order entry workload